godfrey-cw/godfrey-cw.github.io/docs/teaching/Math510Summer2019/old_prelims.md

 avaliable](https://math.washington.edu/past-phd-preliminary-exams "UW
 prelim exams").

-Those should provide plenty of practice.
-If for some reason you are looking for more problems to work on, there are the following compilations of exams from the distant past:
+Those should provide plenty of practice, but if you are looking for more problems to work on, there are the following compilations of exams from the distant past: